Advanced Standing Exams

 - December (Final Exam Period): Graded P/NR.
 If exam is passed, P will show up on external transcript.
 Credit counts toward fall credit limit.

 - January/February: Graded ABC/NR.
 If exam is passed, A, B, or C will show up on external transcript.
 Does not count toward spring credit limit.

 - May (Final Exam Period): Graded ABC/NR.
 If exam is passed, A, B, or C will show up on external transcript.
 Credit counts toward spring credit limit.

 Procedures Non-First Year Students Taking Advanced Standing Exams (ASEs)

-Non-first year students must petition to take an Advanced Standing Examination and should check with their advisors.
+Non-first year (including those that transfer into the Institute) students must petition to take an Advanced Standing Examination and should check with their advisors.
 ASE petition deadlines and complete procedural information is available on the Registrar’s web site.